swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 ### Options

-Options can be enabled and disabled in two different ways: as part of [regular expression internal syntax][internals], or applied as methods when declaring a `Regex`.
+Options can be enabled and disabled in two different ways: as part of [regex internal syntax][internals], or applied as methods when declaring a `Regex`.
 For example, both of these `Regex`es are declared with case insensitivity:

 ```swift
 let regex1 = /(?i)banana/